LegoLib-Fabric/legolib-fabric.github.io/docs/features/entity_names.md

 entity_names uses the same texture layout as the vanilla entity.

 {: .recommendedtools }
-> [mcasset.cloud](https://mcasset.cloud) is great for exploreing and extracting vanilla assets.
+> [mcasset.cloud](https://mcasset.cloud) is great for exploring and extracting vanilla assets.
 > [Blockbench](https://www.blockbench.net) is great for creating and editing minecraft textures.
 > *LegoLib is not affiliated with these tools.*